dedis/d-voting/web/backend/readme.md

 ## Generate a keypair

-Here is a small piece of code in go to generate the keypair for the backend:
+Here is a small piece of code in Go to generate the keypair for the backend:

 ```go
 package main